WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step6-Mouse-control/README2.md

 then underneath these two lines add two more to do the same jobs for turtle ```choose_no```.

+Save your code and test it.
+You might find you have to alter some of the x and y coordinates of the different turtles to make sure they don't overlap, but if you've followed these instructions you should now have a mouse-controlled animated game of Rock Paper Scissors to play over and over and over again!
+Well done!

 [Go back to previous page: Controlling the game using just the mouse - Part 1](README.md)